Blog

-In Singapore, divorce proceedings are governed primarily by the Women’s Charter, which outlines the legal framework for marriage dissolution.
-However, NRIs should consider any relevant Indian laws that might affect their divorce, like the Hindu Marriage Act or the Special Marriage Act, depending on their religion and marriage type.
-These laws can create unique challenges, especially in making sure that any divorce agreement is accepted and enforceable in both countries.
-It is highly recommended for NRIs to hire a lawyer who knows both Indian and Singaporean family law to help them through this complex process.
+In Singapore, the Women’s Charter is the main law for divorce.
+However, NRIs should also think about Indian laws, like the Hindu Marriage Act or the Special Marriage Act, depending on their religion and marriage.
+These laws can make the process more difficult, especially when trying to make sure the divorce agreement works in both countries.
+It’s a good idea for NRIs to hire a lawyer who knows both Indian and Singaporean family law to help them through the process.

 Filing for Divorce in Singapore

-In Singapore, the divorce process starts with filing a petition in the Family Justice Courts.
-It’s important for NRIs to understand the valid reasons for divorce under Singaporean law, which include the marriage being irretrievably broken down or other fault-based reasons.
-They also need to think about issues like dividing property, spousal support, and child custody, which often require careful negotiation and legal help.
+In Singapore, the divorce process begins by filing a petition in the Family Justice Courts.
+NRIs need to know the reasons for divorce under Singaporean law.
+These reasons include if the marriage cannot be saved or if something went wrong in the marriage.
+They also need to think about things like dividing property, paying support to their spouse, and taking care of children.
+These things often need careful discussion and help from a lawyer.

 Eligibility Criteria

-To file for divorce in Singapore, at least one spouse must have lived in Singapore for a minimum of three years.
-This means that the spouse must have established a significant connection to Singapore, which is a key factor in the jurisdiction of the courts.
-So, a Non-Resident Indian (NRI) can file for divorce in Singapore even if their spouse is still in India.
+To file for divorce in Singapore, one spouse must have lived in Singapore for at least three years.
+This shows that they have a strong connection to Singapore.
+So, an NRI can file for divorce in Singapore even if their spouse is still living in India.

 The couple must have been married for at least three years.
-This requirement ensures that the court considers only those relationships that have had sufficient time to develop, allowing for a fair assessment of the marriage and any issues that may have arisen over time.
+This rule helps the court make sure that the relationship has had enough time to grow, so they can fairly look at the marriage and any problems that may have come up over time.

 Grounds for Divorce